ErikFaustmann/MCNCC/README.md

      style="float: left; margin-right: 10px;" />

 - (optionally) in the datasets folder create two additonal folders with subsets, if you don't want to run through the whole dataset (depending on your gpu, this can take a long time).
 For example the first 50 track images and the corresponding reference images (The right labels are in the FID-300 dataset).
+- depending on your folderstructure, change the lines 22, 24, 25 in mcncc.py accordingly
 - install all the necessary packages: matplotlib, numpy, torch,..
 - after running the program, a .npy file is created storing the correlation matrix